 Rating format : Results for each hospital are compared to state and national benchmarks.
 They are listed as percentages or as bar graphs.

-What the rating is based on: Ratings are based on data from government sources such as CMS, the CDC, The Joint Commission, and HCAHPS surveys.
+What the rating is based on: Ratings are based on data from government sources such as the Centers for Medicare and Medicaid Services (CMS), the Centers for Disease Control and Prevention (CDC), The Joint Commission, and Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) surveys, administered by CMS.